-Name servers are the first thing domain names look to when they need to know where the content of a site is located.
-Nameservers dictates the DNS, which means you have to setup the DNS records with your nameserver provider.
+Nameservers are the first thing domain names look to when they need to know where the content of a site is located.
+Nameservers dictate the DNS, which means you have to setup the DNS records with your nameserver provider.

-If you use Name.com's nameservers, then we [name.com] manage and host your DNS, and everything DNS related needs to be setup in your name.com account.
-If you do not use Name.com's nameservers then we do NOT manage your DNS, and you would need to setup the DNS records with your nameserver provider.
+If you use Name.com's nameservers, then we (Name.com) manage and host your DNS, and everything DNS related needs to be setup in your Name.com account.
+If you do not use Name.com's nameservers then we do NOT manage your DNS, and you will need to setup the DNS records with your nameserver provider.

 - Click the domain name you would like to manage.

-- Click the Delete All button to clear the current name servers away.
-Alternatively you can also Delete them 1-by-1 by clicking Delete, on the right hand side.
+- Click the Delete All button to clear the current nameservers away.
+Alternatively you can also Delete them one-by-one by clicking Delete, on the right-hand side.

 - Click Apply Changes.

-Note: If you do not delete the old nameservers before adding the new then it will create conflict and the Website/email will not work.
-You will need at least two name servers in order for the domain to work.
+Note: If you do not delete the old nameservers before adding the new, it will create conflicts and the associated website/email will not work.
+You will need at least two nameservers for the domain to work.
 Once you have changed them, it will take roughly 48 hours for the changes to propagate.